LostBeard/SpawnDev.BlazorJS.FromTypeScript/README.md

 - Wait (no progress indicator atm.)
 - Should see `Blazor` root folder and its sub-folder `Blazor.THREE` populate with the JSObject files.
 (May need to collapse, expand the tree view.)

-Currently a bit of a mess, but I'll clean it up and improve the output (and progress indicators.)
+Currently a WIP.
+Output needs improvement, code needs cleaning up, and TypeScript parsing needs modernizing.

 ![FromTypeScript](https://raw.githubusercontent.com/LostBeard/SpawnDev.BlazorJS.FromTypeScript/master/SpawnDev.BlazorJS.FromTypeScript/wwwroot/screenshots/FromTypeScript2.jpg)